mandrasch/oerlybird/README.md

 1. OERlybird showroom = Provide a low budget alternative to repositories for institutions/projects starting publishing with a few OERs
 2. OERlybird index = Provide a low budget search index to index all the oerlybird-instances (showrooms) to let users search across instances

+## What you'll need
+- 1 person who knows how to install Wordpress
+- 1 editorial manager who wants to learn adding OER in the Wordpress backend
+- 1 webdev commited to run the index
+- educators and students eager to publish their OER :)

 ## Principles
 1. Start now!
 2. Keep it simple!